-CITY OF LEMOORE CODE OF CONDUCT FOR CITY COUNCIL AND BOARDS AND COMMISSIONS
+CITY OF LEMOORE CODE OF CONDUCT FOR CITY COUNCIL, BOARDS, COMMISSIONS AND COUNCIL COMMITTEES

-The Code of Conduct is supplemental to the Lemoore Municipal Code and the Code of Ethics and applies to the City Council and all members of City advisory boards and commissions.
+The Code of Conduct is supplemental to the Lemoore Municipal Code and the Code of Ethics and applies to the City Council and all members of City advisory boards, commissions and committees.
 The Code of Conduct describes how Lemoore officials treat each other and work together for the common good of the community.
 Conducting the City's business in an atmosphere of respect and civility is the underlying theme in this code.
 City Officials are responsible for holding themselves and each other accountable for displaying actions and behaviors that consistently model the ideals expressed in the code.